Support the news

 The MBTA will halt service on the Red Line from Broadway to Kendall stations on weekends from Nov.
 16 to Dec.
 15 — with the exception of the weekend after Thanksgiving — in addition to a planned closure of the Mattapan line the weekend of Oct.
 5.

-Under the plan, riders on the Green Line's B Branch will have to seek alternative routes the weekends of Sept.
-7, Nov.
-2 and Nov.
-23. The C Branch will also be shut down the weekend of Oct.
-26. The D branch won't be an option most weekends, either, as the MBTA has long planned to halt service there for most weekends until the end of the year.
+The D branch won't be an option most weekends, either, as the MBTA has long planned to halt service there for most weekends until the end of the year.

 The proposal includes replacing sections of track that are more than 30 years old and improving signage, lighting, intersections, elevators, accessible pathways and parking.

 But it will also interfere with the commutes for hundreds of thousands of riders.